Articles & Essays

 Co-Author

-Mary is a long-time friend who collaborated with Cynthia in early stages of developing the book, but along the way led the writing and editing of the Howard University Human and Civil Rights Law Review Article.
+Mary is a long-time friend who collaborated with Cynthia in early stages of developing the book, but along the way led the writing and editing of the Howard University Human and Civil Rights Law Review article.
 Mary is an emerita professor of law at Mitchell Hamline School of Law in St. Paul, MN, a freelance editor, and a writer.